T8RIN/ImageToolbox/README.md

 - Cropping
   - Regular crop
   - Free rotation crop
-  - Free corners crop
+  - Free corners crop (can be used as Perspective Correction)
-  - Perspective correction
   - Crop by aspect ratio
   - Crop with shape mask
     - Rounded Corners